teiniker/teiniker-lectures-arduino/embedded-programming/scheduling/timing/timer/blink_timer1/README.md

   Timer1.attachInterrupt(ISR_blink_led);
 }
 ```

-When programming an Interrupt Service Routine (ISR):

-* **Keep it short and fast**:
-    While the ISR is running, other interrupts (like millis() incrementing
-    or Serial data arrival) are blocked.
-    - Do: Set a flag (a boolean) or update a counter and exit.
-    - **Don't**: Perform complex math, use delay(), or execute long for loops.

-* **Avoid Serial.print()**:
-    Never use `Serial.print()` inside an ISR.
-Serial communication relies
-    on interrupts to send data.
-If we call it inside an ISR where interrupts
-    are disabled, our code will likely hang or behave unpredictably.

-* **Use the volatile Keyword**:
-    Any variable that is shared between your ISR and your main `loop()`
-    must be declared as `volatile`.
-This tells the compiler that the value
-    can change at any moment, preventing it from incorrectly caching the
-    value in a CPU register.

-* **Atomic Access for Multi-byte Variables**:
-    The Arduino Uno is an 8-bit microcontroller.
-This means it can only read
-    one byte at a time.
-If you are sharing a 16-bit or 32-bit variable
-    between the ISR and the main loop, an interrupt could trigger while the
-    main loop is halfway through reading the variable.

 The **volatile** keyword is a type qualifier used to tell the compiler that
 a variable's value can be changed by something outside the control of the